speasley/brightspace-special-access-improver-chrome/README.md

 # Brightspace Special Access Improver Chrome Extension

+> ⚠️ **NOTE:** Due to the use of JavaScript's `click()` method to trigger Brightspace's special-access removal buttons, this extension fails to satisfy Chrome Web Store's Content Security Policy (CSP), which makes it ineligible for approval.
+It therefore cannot be installed via the Web Store and must be installed manually (see below).

 ## Description
 **Brightspace Special Access Improver** adds improvements to the UI of the Manage Special Access assessments feature in [D2L Brightspace Learning Management System](https://www.d2l.com/brightspace/) UI: